Store credit card and major network credit card side by side comparing credit building speed

 How Does Credit Utilization Differ Between Card Types?

 Major network cards tend to offer higher starting limits, especially from issuers like Capital One or Discover who target credit-builders with products like the Discover it Secured or Capital One Platinum.
 A higher limit gives you more buffer.
-If you want to understand exactly where your utilization should sit at every score range, our guide on credit utilization ratios by score range breaks it down precisely.
+For a precise breakdown of where your utilization should sit at every score range, our guide on credit utilization ratios by score range covers it in detail.

-Key Takeaway: Store cards’ low starting limits — often $300–$1,000 — make it structurally harder to stay under the 30% utilization threshold that FICO identifies as the score-protecting ceiling, compared to major network cards with higher starting limits.
+The utilization math works against store cards: Their low starting limits, often $300–$1,000, make it structurally harder to stay under the 30% utilization threshold that FICO identifies as the score-protecting ceiling, compared to major network cards with higher starting limits.

 How Much More Do Store Cards Cost If You Carry a Balance?